I love writing about relationships, love, romance, and flirting. I hope you find the advice in my articles useful.

 Feeling jealous when your girlfriend hangs out with her male friends?
 Feeling insecure of your husband's interaction with his hot secretary at work?
 Paranoid about your boyfriend's relationship with his so-called best female friend?

-Jealousy is a human feeling that may be impossible to avoid, but possible to control.
-If you are jealous for your girlfriend, boyfriend, husband or wife, read on as this post outlines tips on how to stop being jealous in a relationship, followed by a quiz to find out how jealous you are.
+Jealousy is a human feeling that may be impossible to avoid but possible to control.
+If you are feeling jealous and possessive about your girlfriend, boyfriend, husband, or wife, read on as this article outlines tips on how to stop being jealous in a relationship.

 Are you constantly worried that your girlfriend will cheat on you with some guy in her class?
 Do you get paranoid because you keep thinking about how your wife's boss must be hitting on her?
 If you are thinking along these lines, address the situation immediately and look for signs of a cheating boyfriend or girlfriend.

 Ever heard the saying, 'An idle mind is a devil's workshop'?
 Cliché, but true.
-The easiest way to stop thinking about bad feelings is to keep yourself busy and occupied in things that you like doing.
-It could be something as simple as reading books, playing ball, watching TV and playing video games or something as intriguing as finishing an incomplete project or getting some work done.
+The easiest way to stop thinking about bad feelings is to keep yourself busy and occupied with things that you like doing.
+It could be something as simple as reading books, playing ball, watching TV, and playing video games, or something as intriguing as finishing an incomplete project or getting some work done.

 Keeping yourself occupied is the best way to keep your mind from going into dangerous waters.
 If you think you have nothing to do, just think of the things you've been procrastinating.
 Make a task list and start organizing your life.

-1) Tell your partner that you are jealous and ask for a solution
+1. Tell your partner that you are jealous and ask for help.

-Jealousy is a human feeling and it is absolutely ok to feel jealous for your girlfriend or boyfriend.
+Jealousy is a human feeling, and it is absolutely ok to feel jealous about your girlfriend or boyfriend.
 Don't hesitate to talk it out with your partner.
-While you do so, ask for a solution and tell you partner that you want to stop the annoying feeling, but simply don't know how to.
+While you do so, ask for a solution and tell your partner that you want to stop the annoying feeling but simply don't know how to.

 If your partner really understands you, a warm and loving discussion will likely make headway and help you confront the demons of jealousy.
 Sometimes, all it needs is dim lights, a glass of wine or a hot cup of cappuccino, and a candid conversation to address a seemingly complicated situation.

-One of the responsibilities that come with being in a relationship or a marriage, is to confront all issues head on.
+One of the responsibilities that come with being in a relationship or marriage is to confront all issues head-on.
 If your partner refuses to acknowledge your insecurities, it may be a good idea to show him/her how it feels to be jealous.

-4) Talk it out with a common friend
+4. Talk it out with a mutual friend.

 Are any of your girlfriend's guy friends making you feel jealous?
 Is the fact that your boyfriend spending time with his best friend, who is a girl, making your feel insecure?
 Are your husband's late evenings at work with female colleagues making you paranoid?
 Is a new guy at your wife's workplace making you feel suspicious?